Travel Safety Essential Kit

 Equipment and Clothing

-• Choose one with a number of separate compartments (side pouches and a bottom section).
-Useful zipped section at top.
+• Choose a ruck sack with a number of separate compartments (side pouches and a bottom section) and a useful zipped section at top.

 • Good waist belt & well-padded shoulder straps.